William-Venable/Amarillo-Team/README.md

 Jerry Barron, Vice-President of LB & Sons, has provided a dataset to help determine:
 1. Future financials of the business
 2. Plateau date, if any, of the business
-3. Forecasted uture of the business
+3. Forecasted future of the business

 ## Website
 Please click the link to learn more about **[LB & Sons](https://lbsons.com/)**